 Bass et al. [6] explained that the requirements of a system originate from different sources and forms, like functional, quality attributes and constants.
 Regarding Step 2.1, the QARs for each of the quality characteristics are now specified by the stakeholder and the development team.
-These QARs are the questions defined for each of the goals, and for example, in the context of Performance Efficiency a QAR can be defined as: "How fast is the sensor notification in case of disconnection?", or for Interoperability: "Does the system allows to capture and display data from wireless sensors?"
+These QARs are the questions defined for each of the goals, and for example, in the context of Availability a QAR can be defined as: "Does the system allows to display trends of vital signs? or for Interoperability: "Does the system allows to capture and display data from wireless sensors?"
 [22].